lilole/rubyripper/README.md

 The CLI now works in MacOS.
 However, if your cdparanoia version doesn't support the -d switch (to set the device), only the default drive can be used.
-Rubyripper doesn't do this for you, so if you got weird results with freedb fetching, use your other cdrom drive.
+Rubyripper doesn't do this for you, so if you got weird results with gnudb fetching, use your other cdrom drive.

 A cdparanoia port for MacOS that supports the -d switch [can be found here](http://sourceforge.net/project/showfiles.php?group_id=158413)